 Jack BECKER (USA); John McCORMACK (Auckland); Derrick CHERRIE (Brisbane); Jay PATHER (Cape Town); Katia CANTON (Sao Paulo); WANG DaWei (Shanghai)

 Rhana DEVENPORT (Adelaide); Tamsin DILLON (London); Fulya ERDEMCI (Istanbul); Chelsea HAINES (New York); Yuko HASEGAWA, (Tokyo); Mary Jane JACOB, (Chicago); Bill KELLEY Jr. (Mexico); Ute META BAUER (Singapore); Pooja SOOD (New Delhi).

 The Award acknowledges the highest achievement in public art with a focus on art-led urbanism / place-making / community building / social practice.
 The Award draws attention to the major contribution made by artists around the world to the quality of life, our shared environments and the importance of developing space to nurture citizenship and public wellbeing.

-The Award recognises a specific project (not a person or a practice!
-A representative of the team responsible for the project is invited to accept the Award for the project on behalf of the team).
+The Award recognises a specific art-led urban project (not a person or a practice.
+A representative of the art project team is invited to accept the Award on behalf of the team).

 Although there is a single Award, the focus of the process is on creating visibility for a range of projects within each of the seven global regions defined.
-The jurors select a 'highly commended' project from each region.
+The jurors recognised that the theory and practice of public art is very different in different cultural contexts, and therefore they select a 'highly commended' project from each of the seven regions.